PeterMarley/Checkers/README.md

 - 2 - You lose if you have no valid moves available

 # The files
-The program is made up of 4 java classes.
+The program is made up of 2 Java packages.

+## logic

-##### Controller.java
+##### Checkers.java
 Made up of only static methods, this is the home of the main().
-Generally administrates the flow of the game.
-The main game loop lives here and from it all the other methods are invoked.
+Generally administrates the flow of the game and the GUI.
 ##### Enums.java
-Contains the enumerated types for directional Modifier (s) of the GamePiece 2D array instance field of GameBoard.
-Also contains the various BoardSetup types for the GameBoard constructor
+Contains the enumerated type constants for the program (color palette, test/ normal board setups, Icons, window dimensions, and directional Modifiers of the GamePiece 2D array instance field of GameBoard.
-##### GamePiece.java
-A class used to describe the GamePiece object, the actual game pieces themselves.
-Here lives various methods for creating and editing GamePiece's and retriving data from the class
 ##### GameBoard.java
 This beefy boy is where a lot of the program's logic lives (reflected in how much larger this file is).
-The actual business creating and holding a GameBoard oject, moving pieces around the board, and capturing pieces is done here.
+The actual business creating and holding a GameBoard object, moving pieces around the board, and capturing pieces is done here.
+##### GamePiece.java
+A non-static class used to describe the GamePiece object; the actual checkers pieces.
+Here lives various methods for creating and editing GamePiece's and retrieving data from the GamePiece objects
-##### Log.java
+##### Log.java (currently disabled while GUI is implemented)
 A basic logging system that outputs a file suffixed with a YYYY-MM-DD HH-MM-SS date stamp from the initialisation of the program.
 Signifcant events are logged here, along with any errors that arise during game operation

+## GUIs

+##### JFrame_GUI.java
+A child class of the JFrame Swing class, configured for this program.
+##### JPanel_Intro.java, JPanel_PlayerNames.java, JPanel_Game.java and JPanel_Game_Squares.java
+Children of the JPanel Swing class objects, used in the GUI
+##### JButton_aSquare.java
+A child class of the JButton Swing class, configured to represent a single square on the checker board.

 # Credit for images used